 “With over 850,000 Americans arrested in 2010, on marijuana charges alone, and tens of billions of tax dollars being spent locking up marijuana users, isn’t it time to regulate and tax marijuana?”

-The second most popular question on the page is from LEAP’s Stephen Downing, a former LAPD deputy police chief.
-His question is:
+The second most popular question on the page is from LEAP member Stephen Downing, a former LAPD deputy police chief.
+His question, shown in the video above, is:

 Mr. President, my name is Stephen Downing, and I’m a retired deputy chief of police from the Los Angeles Police Department.
 From my 20 years of experience I have come to see our country’s drug policies as a failure and a complete waste of criminal justice resources.
 According to the Gallup Poll, the number of Americans who support legalizing and regulating marijuana now outnumbers those who support continuing prohibition.
 What do you say to this growing voter constituency that wants more changes to drug policy than you have delivered in your first term?